nmcyber/nmcyber-website-2.0/notes.md

 UI / UX refinement

-- Navigation dropdowns with subtle glassmorphism
+- ✅ Navigation dropdowns with subtle glassmorphism (Enhanced: backdrop-blur-xl, better transparency, gradient overlay)
-- Active navbar item underline to be fully straight ( no rounded edges )
+- ✅ Active navbar item underline to be fully straight ( no rounded edges ) (Implemented: straight border-bottom with no border-radius)
-- Activate the dots on hover or when active ( Explore a unique approach to the Navbar UI )
+- ✅ Activate the dots on hover or when active ( Explore a unique approach to the Navbar UI ) (Implemented: dots only appear on hover/active states with smooth transitions)
-- Video handling on Nextjs
+- ✅Video handling on Nextjs(Added thumbnail and aspect ratio)

 -->  <div className="relative h-full group">
                   {/* Handling videos in Nextjs */}